pymor/pymor/README.markdown

 Tests
 -----

-pyMor uses [pytest](http://pytest.org/) for unit testing.
-To run the test suite, simply execute `make test` in the base directory of the pyMor repository.
+pyMOR uses [pytest](http://pytest.org/) for unit testing.
+To run the test suite, simply execute `make test` in the base directory of the pyMOR repository.
 This will also create a test coverage report which can be found in the `htmlcov` directory.
 Alternatively, you can run `make full-test` which will also enable [pyflakes](https://pypi.python.org/pypi/pyflakes) and